gengojs/core/README.md

 make sure to provide the defaults when you create your plugins.
 The core will apply them to the options as soon as it loads the plugin into the stack.

-## Status

-As of 5/8/15, all plugins have been completed and are readily available to be installed individually or by a pack.

 ## Contributing

 Feel free to contribute.
 To contribute, see the requirements.
 If you have any suggestions,